FrostyX/infra-docs/2-factor.rst

 http://fedoraproject.org/wiki/Infrastructure_Two_Factor_Auth

 To enroll a Yubikey, use the fedora-burn-yubikey script like normal.
-To enroll using Google Authenticator, go to https://admin.fedoraproject.org/totpcgiprovision
+To enroll using FreeOTP or Google Authenticator, go to https://admin.fedoraproject.org/totpcgiprovision

 What's enough authentication?
 =============================
-FAS Password+Google Authenticator or FAS Password+Yubikey
+FAS Password+FreeOTP or FAS Password+Yubikey

 ---------------------------------------------
 Administrating and troubleshooting two factor